rusticstuff/simdutf8/README.md

 * Supports AVX2 and SIMD implementations on x86 and x86-64, ARMv7 and ARMv8 neon support is planned
 * Selects the fastest implementation at runtime based on CPU support
 * No dependencies
-* No-std support
+* Non-std support
 * `basic` API for the fastest validation, optimized for valid UTF-8
 * `compat` API as a plug-in replacement for `std::str::from_utf8()`
-* Falls back to the excellent std implementation if SIMD extensions are not supported
+* Falls back onto the excellent std implementation if SIMD extensions are not supported

 ## APIs